AmyKawa/Hangerman/Omori Hangerman/readme.txt

 ~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~

+2 Reasons why you might have to rebuild the exe file:
-Feel free to make your own changes :]
+-Feel free to make your own changes :]
+-Your device detects that the file could have suspicious code (it doesn't, you can check source.py and go through it yourself)

 To rebuild:
--Delete the folder called 'build', as well as the exe file -Click on the top part where the path is, and type 'cmd' -Enter the following command:
+-Delete the folder called 'build', as well as the exe file -Click on the top part where the path is, and type 'cmd'
+1: Install pyintaller

+  pip install pyinstaller

+2: Create the .exe file

   pyinstaller source.py --onefile --icon=assets/misc/omori.ico --noconsole

--If you get an error that states pyinstaller doesn't exist or cannot be found, enter the following:

-pip install pyinstaller

 -If pip cannot be found, head over to https://www.python.org/downloads/ and download python (3.7.9 is preferred for this game)
 Make sure to add Python to PATH (you can toggle the checkbox in the install wizard)